visgl/loaders.gl/docs/modules/mvt/api-reference/geojson-tile-source.md

 (shapes are simplified and tiny polygons and line segments are filtered out).

 <!--
-There's a convenient [example](http://mapbox.github.io/geojson-vt/debug/) to test out **GeoJSONTileSource** on different data.
+There's a convenient [example](http://mapbox.github.io/geojson-vt/debug/) to test out **TableTileSource** on different data.
 Just drag any GeoJSON on the page, watching the console.
 --->

 ### Install